tokio-rs/website/content/tokio/topics/shutdown.md

 It is usually a good idea to wrap the broadcast channel in a struct.
 An example of this can be found [here][shutdown.rs].

+It's worth mentioning that you can do the same thing using a [watch channel][watch].
+There is no significant difference between the two choices.

 ## Waiting for things to finish shutting down

 Once you have told other tasks to shut down, you will need to wait for them to